doneful

 Minimum win

 Work through this list in order.
+Each step makes the next one easier.
 You can stop after any step.

-• Clear visible dishes into the sink (or directly into the dishwasher if clean)
+• Clear visible dishes to the sink or the dishwasher.

-• Put food away (anything sitting out goes into the fridge or pantry)
+• Put food away (anything sitting out goes in the fridge or pantry).

 Momentum days can absorb a few bonus tasks.
 Pick two, not all of them.

-• Wipe the fridge handle and the door front
+• Wipe the fridge handle and door front.

 Helpful tools